Friday, April 4, 2014

 Hola!

-The Rooster on the Go Challenge is a new event sponsored by the municipality and Rooster's Cafes with entrants coming from various parts of Quintana Roo and the Yucatan.
-One segment of the challenge was a race around the perimeter of the island and the second segment was a shorter run from centro to the park just south of our house and back to the starting point.
+The Rooster on the Go Challenge is a new event sponsored by the municipality and Rooster's Cafes, with entrants coming from various parts of Quintana Roo and the Yucatan.
+One segment of the challenge was a race around the perimeter of the island, and the second segment was a shorter run from Centro to the park just south of our house and back to the starting point.
 The longer race had 50 women and 77 men registered, while the shorter version had 37 women and 32 men, plus assorted baby strollers being pushed by moms and dads.
-The current administration at City Hall seems to be enthusiastically promoting new events that will increase tourism on the island, hopefully filling hotels and restaurants in the slower "shoulder season" following the busy months of January, February and March.
+The current administration at City Hall seems to be enthusiastically promoting new events to increase tourism on the island, hopefully filling hotels and restaurants in the slower "shoulder season" following the busy months of January, February and March.

 Vegetable vendor

-Last night around sundown one of the juice vendors pedaled past, on his way home from a long day of squeezing oranges.
+Last night, around sundown, one of the juice vendors pedalled past, on his way home from a long day of squeezing oranges.
 We have seen him before.
-Sometimes he enlists the assistance of a family member or friend to pull his bicycle cart behind a moto, giving him a motorized ride home instead of pedal-power.
+Sometimes he enlists the assistance of a family member or friend to pull his bicycle cart behind a moto, giving him a motorized ride home instead of pedal power.
 I can't begin to imagine how strong his leg muscles must be to pedal that heavy cart downtown in the morning and back home later in the evening.
-The island is only five miles long (seven kilometers) but the neighbourhood where most people live is at least three miles south and at a slightly higher elevation, necessitating a considerable amount of effort to pedal or push a cart up the inclines.
+The island is only five miles long (seven kilometres), but the neighbourhood where most people live is at least three miles south and at a slightly higher elevation, necessitating a considerable amount of effort to pedal or push a cart up the inclines.

 The biggest deterrent to the students using the area is the jungle surrounding the playing surface.
-Every time someone misses the ball, it disappears into the foliage never to be seen again!
-The players do a half-hearted search but it is a daunting task in the thick undergrowth.
-The basketball court could really benefit from a surrounding fence, similar to the tennis courts.
-However, as most of us know, with fencing comes other challenges: rust, corrosion and eventually the total demise of the fence.
+Every time someone misses the ball, it disappears into the foliage, never to be seen again!
+The players do a half-hearted search, but it is a daunting task in the thick undergrowth.
+The basketball court needs to be fenced, similar to the tennis courts.
+However, as most of us know, with fencing comes other challenges: rust, corrosion and eventually the demise of the fence.

 Installing the backboards.